FmiKL/stimulus-bootstrap-behaviors/README.md

 - **Multiselect Dropdown**
     Manage multiple selections with badges and hidden inputs.

+- **Dialog Controller**
+    Display custom alert and confirm dialogs using Bootstrap CSS only.

 Each behavior is implemented as a standalone Stimulus controller and can be used independently.

 ---